Cognitive neuropsychology: History

+The connection between brain injuries and functions was first documented in the 16th century BC, in the Edwin Smith Papyrus of Ancient Egypt.

+In 1522, Italian physician Jacopo Berengario da Carpi wrote in his treatise De Fractura Calvae sive Craniei that brain injuries resulted in vertigo (as well as vomiting, haemorrhages, aphasia).
+In 1825, French physician Jean-Baptiste Bouillaud proposed that lesions of the frontal lobe were responsible for disturbances in speech.

+In 1848, Phineas Gage became a classic subject for studying the connection between the prefrontal cortex and behavior, decision-making, and consequences when an explosion accident pierced his brain with an iron rod.

-Cognitive neuropsychology has its roots in the diagram making approach to language disorder that started in the second half of the 19th century.
-The discovery that aphasia took different forms depending on the location of brain damage provided a powerful framework for understanding brain function.
+Cognitive neuropsychology has its roots in the diagram-making approach to language disorder that started in the second half of the 19th century.
+The discovery that aphasia takes different forms depending on the location of brain damage provided a powerful framework for understanding brain function.

-In 1861 Paul Broca, reported a post mortem study of an aphasic patient who was speechless apart from a single nonsense word: "Tan".
+In 1861, Paul Broca reported a post mortem study of an aphasic patient who was speechless apart from a single nonsense word: "Tan".
 Broca showed that an area of the left frontal lobe was damaged.
 As Tan was unable to produce speech but could still understand it, Broca argued that this area might be specialised for speech production and that language skills might be localized to this cortical area.
 Broca did a similar study on another patient, Lelong, a few weeks later.
-Lelong, like Tan, could understand speech but could only repeat the same 5 words.
+Lelong, like Tan, could understand speech but could only repeat the same five words.
 After examining his brain, Broca noticed that Lelong had a lesion in approximately the same area as his patient Tan.
 He also noticed that in the more than 25 patients he examined with aphasia, they all had lesions to the left frontal lobe but there was no damage to the right hemisphere of the brain.
 From this he concluded that the function of speech was probably localized in the inferior frontal gyrus of the left hemisphere of the brain, an area now known as Broca's area.

 Karl Wernicke subsequently reported patients with damage further back in the temporal lobe who could speak but were unable to understand what was said to them, providing evidence for two potentially interconnected language centres.
 These clinical descriptions were integrated into a theory of language organisation by Lichtheim.
 Subsequently, these models were used and developed to inform Dejerine's account of reading, Liepmann's theory of action and Lissauer's 1890 account of object recognition and Lewandowsky and Stadelmann's 1908 account of calculation.